HELPING PEOPLE TO RELAX, HEAL AND REHABILITATE THEIR LIVES AND BODIES

 Osteopathy is most commonly associated with musculoskeletal medicine - biomechanical back and neck pain, sport or work injuries, or other joint or muscle disorders.
-However, as osteopathy is a holistic form of healthcare which helps individuals improve or restore health and well being, there are many other reasons someone may visit an osteopath.
+However, as Osteopathy is an Integrative holistic form of healthcare; which helps individuals improve and/or restore health and well being, there are many other reasons you want to visit an osteopath.

 Some may come for rehabilitation, or injury management, assistance with general health problems or medical conditions, or wellness more generally.